In the Name of Jesus Christ

 "Then the eleven disciples went into Galilee, to the mountain where Jesus had appointed them.
 And when they saw him they worshiped him: but some doubted.
 And Jesus came and said to them, saying, All authority is given to me in heaven and in earth" (Matt.28:16-18 Para.).

-The English word 'authority' in verse 18 is translated from the Greek word 'exousia' which means 'ability to perform an action', 'and the right, authority, or commission conferred by a higher court', and it denotes external power.
-The Father has delegated to Jesus Christ the authority and power over all the physical and spiritual dimensions of existence in order for him to carry out the work that he has been charged with throughout the Kingdom of God.
+The English word authority in verse 18 is translated from the Greek word exousia, which means ability to perform an action, and the right, authority, or commission conferred by a higher court.
+It denotes external power.
+The Father has delegated to Jesus Christ the authority and power over all the physical and spirit realms of existence in order for him to carry out the work he has been charged with throughout his Father's kingdom.
 Only the Sovereign Father is above Jesus Christ in authority and power, because the Father is the Sovereign in whom and from whom all authority and power resides and emanates.

-The Father has given Jesus Christ all authority and power (1.Pet.3:22).
-However, does this mean that the Father is not involved in the decision making process concerning the salvation of humanity?
-It is clear that the Father has retained the right to chose those who will be called to salvation before Christ's return as conquering King (Jn.6:44, 65) and that Jesus Christ is under the authority of God the Father (1.Cor.14:25-28).
+The Father has given Jesus Christ all authority and power (1.Pet.3: 22).
+But, does this mean that the Father is not involved in the decision making process concerning the salvation of humanity?
+It is clear that the Father has retained the right to choose those who will be called to salvation before Christ returns as conquering King (Jn.6:44, 65) and that Jesus Christ is under the authority of the Father (1.Cor.15: 25-28).

 Jesus is second in authority to God the Father and he is directly responsible to him for all things.
-The Father has authorized Jesus Christ with full discretionary use of his spirit-power, but other physical and spirit-beings (good and evil) are limited in their use of his power.
-If this were not so, the plan of God for his human creation could be frustrated and impeded.
+The Father has authorized Christ full discretionary use of his spirit-power, but other physical and spirit-beings (good and evil) are limited in their use of his power.
+If this were not so, the Father's plan for his human creation could be frustrated and impeded.